josiah-orie/api-hub/README.md

-# api-hub
+# jovine360_api_web
 My custom-built api directory.

 As a developer, repeating the same process, like creating a data access object DAO for every database for every new project can be tiresome.
 Imagine having a program that can implement jdbc DAO for every database irrespective of the difference in the schema.
 For example, a dao that works with a database table with 10 fields as well as with another table with 8 fields without having to recreate it.

- Introducing the following API bundled in the jovine360_api_web api:
+ Introducing the following Java API bundled in jovine360_api_web api:
  1. AutoIdDAO: for generating unique identity codes. it can be used for primary key values
  2. CheckDAO: for checking and validating records in the database.
  3. CodeGen: can be used to generate refcodes for unique transactions.